 3. Alcock Tarn

 You could be brave and head up higher than this eight-mile hike to Stone Arthur, but this 3.7 mile, 1000ft ascent is going to give you all the climbing kicks you and your canine will need.
 Alcock’s pure mountain water is perfect for doggie drinks, paddling and swimming.
 At the foot of this climb, you will pass Dove Cottage, William Wordsworth’s birthplace.

 Troutbeck is a top choice for dog owners looking for staycations, check out what we have below.

 There are literally tons of dog friendly Troutbeck cottages dotted around the local area, from rustic village properties to fabulous countryside cottages.

 Lodges are a little harder to find, here is our top pick dog friendly log cabins in and around Troutbeck.
 These luxury retreats will be at the top of everyone’s getaway list.

 Fancy added luxury on your next little break, these Troutbeck dog friendly hot tub holidays should be just the ticket.

-A good dog walking holiday here would not be complete without the dog-friendly attractions in Troutbeck and its neighbouring villages, hamlets and towns.
+A good dog walking holiday here would not be complete without some pet friendly days out in Troutbeck and its neighbouring villages, hamlets and towns.
 A trip to the Lake District with Fido in tow is going to be a muddy paw and boot affair as you take to the tarns and woods and make for the summits that provide views of the lakes below and the distant peaks beyond.